 “Our main objective was to create informative and photo-real digital segments that would seamlessly flow between a real-life environment and a virtual outside environment and give the viewer a new experience.
 We had yet to exercise the full power of Pixotope mixed reality platform, which we’d recently acquired from graphics integrator Post Logic, and we felt this live election production would be ideally suited for it.”

 TF1’s designers created an entire town hall scene from photographs, extruded to add depth.
 Other elements were added to the nighttime scene such as street lamps and the floor of the square.
 The completed scene was then loaded into Pixotope, ready to be rendered out in real-time from the viewpoint of a virtual camera that accurately tracked the position and angle of the newsroom camera.
 Augmented reality graphic panels were also added to present election details such as information about the candidates.
 Reflection maps and post-effects such as bloom on bright lights added realism.

 The output of the virtual scene needed to be masked where it fell behind foreground objects in the newsroom.

 “A scene inside Pixotope contains objects that make up a three-dimensional digital world.
 Some of those objects can be set as “hold out masks”, which means they are not imaged by the virtual camera but instead create masks for the rendered output.
-For TF1, the newsroom pillars, ceiling and floor were accurately measured, modelled and inserted into the Pixotope scene along with the town hall.
+For TF1, the newsroom pillars, ceiling, and floor were accurately measured, modeled, and inserted into the Pixotope scene along with the town hall.
 When rendered from a viewpoint which matched the newsroom camera, the mask objects ensured the Pixotope scene appeared behind real foreground objects, no matter where the camera was.”

 Øystein Larsen, Pixotope Chief Creative Officer